TestAnything/testanything.github.io/producers.md

 **[SimpleTest TAP reporter](http://digitalsandwich.com/Updated-Simpletest+Apache-Test/)**
 is a TAP producer for [SimpleTest](http://www.simpletest.org/).

-**[SnapTest](http://www.snaptest.net/)** is a powerful unit testing framework for PHP 5+, leveraging PHP's unique runtime language to simplify the unit test process without sacrificing the agility tests provide.
-It has a built-in TAP reporter.

 **[Test.php](http://search.cpan.org/dist/Test.php/Test.php)** is a TAP test framework for PHP with an interface like [Test::More](http://perldoc.perl.org/Test/More.html).